 - Acetaminophen.
 With the brand name Tylenol, acetaminophen gives impressive results in relieving pain.
 But it doesn’t decrease inflammation.
 The medicine works the same way for herniated discs in reducing pain.
-However, with persistent inflammation, the pain relief will only be temporary and may aggravate your condition.
+However, with persistent inflammation, the pain relief will only temporary and may aggravate your condition.

-- Non-Steroidal Anti-Inflammatory Drugs (NSAIDs).
+- Non-steroidal anti-inflammatory Drugs (NSAIDs).
 NSAIDs include naproxen (Aleve), ibuprofen (Advil), and acetylsalicylic acid (aspirin).
 These medications are more effective for herniated discs than Tylenol as they reduce pain and inflammation side by side.
 This prevents your condition from worsening.